CREATE FUNCTION

 -

 The name of the JavaScript function that you want to use for the user-defined function.
 This parameter is a string and must be wrapped in quotes.
-The supported JavaScript syntax is the same as for the Eventing service.
-For details, refer to Language Constructs.
+External functions in N1QL only support plain JavaScript, without any of the added language features supported by functions in the Eventing Service.

 - library